ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/prerequisites.md

 Create an access token for Docker Hub access during the trial (you will delete it if after finishing the trial) by following the instructions [here](https://docs.docker.com/docker-hub/access-tokens/#create-an-access-token){target=_blank}.

 ## Accessing the Linux management server and the Secure Service Container Partition
-You will be provided the details of how to connect by using the VPN, with details about the IP addresses, username, and password by email.
+You will be provided the details to connect to the Linux management server by using the VPN.
+The details about the IP addresses, username, and password will be provided by email.

 ## Support contact
 You can contact support personnel by using the **"ToDo: name of the slack channel"** slack channel, for troubleshooting or queries about using IBM Hyper Protect Virtual Servers.

 ## Creating the server configuration YAML file